groggero95/DES/REPORT.md

 On a first approximation of this phase, for the layer, we have performed some testing using `ModelSim` in a conventional way, i.e. writing a testbench using a regular `VHDL` file, applying inputs and checking for the outputs.

 Once that the validity of the control signals has been checked, we have intensively test using some `Python` scripts, which allow us to handle in an easier way the signals and the possible pattern that we can receive in output.

+After several trials, we think we have obtained a design which successfully works in the "normal" operating conditions.
+Of course, we have tried to test for several corner cases, in order to observe possible misbehavior.
+We had in some occasions to correct our design to fully respect the protocol.

+However, it is known that testing can not be performed for all the possible input data pattern.
+Nevertheless, it is however possible that some conditions are not handled correctly.

 ## Synthesis
 We have run a synthesis script which instantiates 10 different design crackers at once.
 This implies that at the same time we are testing 10 different keys, therefore improving a lot with respect to a single one.